 Now you know how to make an order, here are some of the more popular dishes you should try when in Vietnam.

-More than just glorified sandwiches, bánh mì consist of freshly baked French style rolls filled with a number of different fillings.
+More than just glorified sandwiches, bánh mì consist of freshly baked French-style rolls filled with a number of different fillings.
 Pâté is a common filling, along with coriander and cucumber.
-There are also ham bánh mì (Bánh mì thịt nguội), pork floss bánh mì (Bánh mì chà bông) and grilled pork bánh mì (Bánh mì thịt nướng) too.
-Often, they are served with mayonnaise and chilli sauce, so be sure to say ‘không cay’ if you want to avoid anything too spicy.
-They make for a great breakfast food or snack, so be sure to keep an eye out.
+There is also ham bánh mì (Bánh mì thịt nguội), pork floss bánh mì (Bánh mì chà bông), and grilled pork bánh mì (Bánh mì thịt nướng) too.
+Often, they are served with mayonnaise and chili sauce, so be sure to say ‘không cay’ if you want to avoid anything too spicy.
+They make for great breakfast food or snack, so be sure to keep an eye out.

 Xôi is made with sticky rice.
 In Vietnam, it is a popular breakfast for people on the go, providing a particularly filling meal to begin the day.
-With both savoury and sweet varieties, there are many different flavours to choose from, including Peanut (Xôi Lạc), black bean (Xôi đậu đen) and mung bean (Xôi đậu xanh).
+With both savory and sweet varieties, there are many different flavors to choose from, including Peanut (Xôi Lạc), black bean (Xôi đậu đen), and mung bean (Xôi đậu xanh).

 Bún Đậu Mắm Tôm

-Bún đậu mắm tôm is perhaps the most unique option on this list.
+Bún đậu mắm tôm is perhaps the unique option on this list.
 The highlight of this dish is the infamous mắm tôm sauce – made from fermented shrimp.
-This thick, purple-ish sauce has a ‘unique’ smell, taste and texture that will truly test your taste buds.
-It is served to compliment deep fried tofu and noodles.
+This thick, purple-ish sauce has a ‘unique’ smell, taste, and texture that will truly test your taste buds.
+It is served to complement deep-fried tofu and noodles.

 This list just scratches the surface of the variety of delicious food available in Vietnam.
 Using your new Vietnamese language skills, you can feel confident ordering food exactly how you want it and even make some friends along the way.